python-diamond/Diamond/README.md

 To run this collector in test mode you can invoke the diamond server with the -r option and specify the collector path.

-> python src/diamond/server.py -f -v -r src/collectors/ExampleCollector/ExampleCollector.py
+>  python bin/diamond -f -v -r src/collectors/ExampleCollector/ExampleCollector.py -c conf/diamond.conf.example

 Diamond supports dynamic addition of collectors.
 Its configured to scan for new collectors on a regular interval (configured in diamond.cfg).
 If diamond detects a new collector, or that a collectors module has changed (based on the file's mtime), it will be reloaded.